What to Consider When Looking for a Primary Care Provider

-Mohammed Ibrahim, M.D., a family medicine physician on the medical staff at Texas Health Denton and at Texas Health Family Care, a Texas Health Physicians Group practice, understands the struggle many modern consumers face all too well.
+Mohammed Ibrahim, M.D., a family medicine physician on the medical staff at Texas Health Plano and Allen, and at Texas Health Family Care, a Texas Health Physicians Group practice, understands the struggle many modern consumers face all too well.

 “Seeing a doctor for your personal medical care needs can be a time-consuming, inconvenient and anxiety-inducing task,” he says.
 “The upside to seeing the same provider every time is that you develop an ongoing relationship with one medical professional over time, which allows you to form a trusting and meaningful patient-doctor relationship.
 And in my practice, walk-ins are welcome for acute sick visits, so you can get the dual benefit of a quick, convenient visit with a doctor who already knows your entire medical history.”

 If the thought of not having to sift through piles of new patient paperwork wasn’t enough of an incentive, Ibrahim adds that establishing a relationship with one physician allows for more personalized care, more conditions being treated in the same visit, quicker response times on medication refills and telephone calls, more comprehensive lab testing and screening, a decrease in ER visits and potentially lower overall out-of-pocket costs as well.